JakeEstrada/Paarth/README.md

 - All dates are handled in local timezone
 - Jobs are archived (soft deleted) rather than permanently deleted
 - Dead estimates are automatically moved after 7 days of no response
+- Twilio and Plaid integrations are optional but recommended for full platform capability

 ---